Deep-Symmetry/afterglow/README.md

                     (show/show :universes [1] :description "My Show"))))

-  ;; TODO: Replace this to patch in an actual fixture in your show, at its actual ;;       location and orientation, then add all your other fixtures one by one.
+  ;; TODO: Replace this to patch in an actual fixture in your show, at its actual ;;       universe, DMX address, physical location and orientation, then add all ;;       your other fixtures one by one.
-  (show/patch-fixture! :torrent-1 (blizzard/torrent-f3) universe 1
+  (show/patch-fixture! :torrent-1 (blizzard/torrent-f3) 1 1
                        :x (tf/inches 44) :y (tf/inches 51.75) :z (tf/inches -4.75)
                        :y-rotation (tf/degrees 0))